Does Reading Improve Speech? (Hint: My Mouth Says Yes!)

 Reading aloud is crucial for building confidence in speaking.
 When people practice reading clearly and with feeling, they start to feel more at ease with their voice.
 It helps them communicate better, especially in social situations.
 Practicing regularly helps lower anxiety when speaking in various situations.

-Also explore how reading can help to improve focus
+Also, explore how reading can help to improve focus

 The real story behind this Science of Speech

-This encourages a more lively and engaging way of speaking.
+You can use helpful tools like speech-to-text apps, such as Otter, when reading aloud by yourself to check your pronunciation.
+Recording yourself while reading aloud can help you identify and correct issues such as a flat tone.
+This can serve as a more lively and engaging way to enhance your speaking skills.
 Also, using audiobooks while reading the text can help improve speech understanding and fluency.
 This method brings together what we hear and what we see.

 Why Reading is Good for Your Brain